alex031029/LeetCode/interviews/Huawei/README.md

 ## Q2

-Given an string, convert all capital letter to small letter, and conver space to 0.
+Given an string, convert all capital letters to small letters, and convert spaces to 0s.

 The only trick is that this string contains space.
-Thus we need to use `getline(cin, input)` instead of regular `cin>>input`.
+Thus, we need to use `getline(cin, input)` instead of regular `cin>>input`.